-The investment community has shown strong interest in Malaysian cleantech sector, especially solar PV production and oil palm biomass utilization.
+The investment community has shown strong interest in Malaysian cleantech sector, especially solar PV panel production and oil palm biomass utilization.
 This may be attributed to excellent power supply, well developed transport and communication infrastructure, highly-skilled professionals, coupled with attractive fiscal incentives to foreign and local investors.
 The strong support provided by the Malaysian Government has attracted global PV players in a big way.
 Malaysia has attracted five foreign direct investments, worth up to RM13.8 billion, to set up solar PV manufacturing facilities in Malaysia.

 Carbon Capital has invested US$60 million in biogas and biomass projects in Sarawak, including a 10 MW biomass power plant using palm fruit waste, and four biogas projects.
 The company has also entered into a joint venture with Japan Carbon Mercantile to invest US$600 million in jatropha and oil palm cultivation in Sarawak.
 The Government has proposed a US$103 billion “Sarawak Corridor of Renewable Energy” (SCORE) development plan, which includes heavy investment in jatropha and palm-based biodiesel production.